Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Related Works

-\citet{HQ17} have proposed a novel state-frequency memory (SFM) RNN, which aims to model the frequency patterns of the temporal sequences.
+State-frequency memory (SFM) RNNs \citep{HQ17} aim to model the frequency patterns of the temporal sequences.
 The key idea of the SFM is to decompose the memory states into different frequency states.
 In doing so, they can explicitly learn the dependencies of both the low and high frequency patterns.
-As we will see (cf. Sect.~\ref{mso}), RNNs in general can easily learn time series that have a constant frequency spectrum which may be obtained also by Fourier analysis.
+As we will see (cf. \cref{mso}), RNNs in general can easily learn time series that have a constant frequency spectrum, which may be obtained also by Fourier analysis.

-\citet{OTC15} suggested to use the \enquote{NoBackTrack} algorithm in RNNs to train its parameters.
-This algorithm works in an online, memoryless setting, which therefore requires no backpropagation through time.
-It is also scalable, thus avoiding the large computational and memory cost of maintaining the full gradient of the current state with respect to the parameters, but it still uses an iterative method (namely gradient descent).
+The NoBackTrack algorithm \citep{OTC15} trains RNN parameters in an online, memoryless setting which therefore requires no backpropagation through time.
+It is also scalable, thus avoiding the large computational and memory cost of maintaining the full gradient of the current state with respect to the parameters, but it still uses an iterative method, namely gradient descent.
 In contrast to this and other related works, in this paper we present a method working with linearly activated RNNs that does not require backpropagation or similar procedures in the learning phase.
+Nevertheless, for feedforward neural networks, the forward-forward algorithm \citep{Hin22} presents an approach to training models without backpropagation but, at least in its current form, is only applicable to the classification of static patterns.